harshavardhanreddy05/uber_clone/README.md

 - Click the button to request a ride.
 3. **Request a Ride:**

-   -Simulate the ride request and view the details of the request including driver information and estimated arrival time.
+   - Simulate the ride request and view the details of the request including driver information and estimated arrival time.
 ## Backend Integration
-   -This project integrates with a fully-functional backend service to provide real-time data and seamless user interactions.
+   - This project integrates with a fully-functional backend service to provide real-time data and seamless user interactions.
 The backend handles user authentication, driver availability, ride requests, and other core functionalities, offering a comprehensive and realistic ride-sharing experience.
 ## Error Handling
-   -The app includes basic error handling for network issues and other potential errors during user authentication and data fetching.
+   - The app includes basic error handling for network issues and other potential errors during user authentication and data fetching.